PreserveMaryland, the Statewide Preservation Plan 2014-2018

 What We Need to Do to UPDATE

-Conduct needs assessment of local governments related to documentation and
+Conduct needs assessment of local governments related to documentation and survey.

-survey.
 Identify gaps; develop statewide priorities.

 In 2014, the Maryland Historical Trust received funding from the National Park Service to

 research and document historic places related to Baltimore City's Civil Rights history.
-This project will be
+This

 Prioritize easement properties for documentation; complete baseline documentation.

-Develop guidance on data collection and inventory for local groups and
+Develop guidance on data collection and inventory for local groups and commissions planning

-commissions planning for historic properties, including those without resources necessary for MIHP-level survey.
+for historic properties, including those without resources necessary for MIHP-level survey.

-As part of statewide workshop series, hold day-long training on survey and
+As part of statewide workshop series, hold day-long training on survey and documentation

-resource types, such as cultural landscapes.
+such as cultural landscapes.